parknich/AutoTableTurf-HB/README.md

 # AutoTableTurf-HB

 Automate the Tableturf game helping you reach Level 999 and get all sleeves.
-The script is based on image recognition and bluetooth emulator to auto play Tableturf.
+The script is based on image recognition and sys-hidplus to auto play Tableturf.

 ![image](https://user-images.githubusercontent.com/36651740/194977551-2014cff7-5fe4-4964-aad9-7a467aba9aef.png)